6 min read

 curl -fsSL https://ollama.com/install.sh | sh

-Ollama's installer detects CUDA, downloads the right binary, and registers a systemd service.
-After install, ollama list works and you can pull models.
+Ollama's installer detects CUDA, pulls the right binary, and registers a systemd service.
+After that, ollama list works and you can start pulling models.

-For ROCm, AMD's rocm-install script plus llama.cpp built with LLAMA_HIPBLAS=1.
-Or LM Studio's Linux build, which handles ROCm internally.
+For ROCm, you'll want AMD's rocm-install script plus llama.cpp built with LLAMA_HIPBLAS=1.
+Or just use LM Studio's Linux build, which handles ROCm internally.

-The OS most engineers actually use, and the one most local-LLM tutorials skip.
-In 2026, two paths work, and the right one depends on how comfortable you are with command lines.
+The OS most engineers actually use, and the one most local-LLM tutorials quietly skip.
+In 2026 there are two paths that work.
+Which one's right depends on how much you live in a terminal.

 What you install:

-Both detect your GPU automatically.
-No WSL, no Linux subsystem, no compilation.
-From a fresh Windows 11 install, you can have a model running in 10 minutes.
+Both detect your GPU on their own.
+No WSL, no Linux subsystem, no compiling anything.
+From a clean Windows 11 install you can have a model talking back to you in 10 minutes.

 # verify the install (PowerShell)